6 Reasons EMEA Businesses Use Background Screening

-In many countries, background screening is part and parcel of the recruitment process, but in Europe, the Middle East and Africa (EMEA), this is often not the case.
-Screening is still relatively new to many countries in EMEA, and with the exception of regulated industries such as financial services, it is far from being universally utilised.
+In many countries, background screening is part and parcel of the recruitment process, but in Europe, the Middle East, and Africa (EMEA), this is often not the case.
+Screening is still relatively new to many countries in EMEA, and except for regulated industries such as financial services, it is far from being universally utilised.

-However, background screening can offer a great number of benefits for its early adopters, including improved security, a better quality of hires and improved employee retention, as we’ve seen in our 2018 Employment Background Screening Benchmark Report.
+However, background screening can offer a great number of benefits for its early adopters, including improved security, a better quality of hires, and improved employee retention, as we see each year in our Annual Benchmark Reports.

 So why should you screen new hires, and rescreen staff when they are changing roles?
 There are a number of motivations for companies to screen their employees.
 Here are six of the main reasons that companies use background screening services.

 S – Security – Employers work hard to keep their companies free from potential internal threats.
 The cost of a bad hire is too high to ignore so for many companies, background screening is great way to improve their internal security and mitigate the risk of new hires.